Nivkh languages: Pronouns

+“Mother took her child to herself.”

 Language contact with the Ainu people

 The Ainu appear to have experienced intensive contact with the Nivkhs during the course of their history.
 It is not known to what extent this has affected Nivkh.
 Linguists generally believe the vocabulary shared between the Ainu language and Nivkh (historically spoken in the northern half of Sakhalin and the Asian mainland facing it) is due to borrowing.